fodinabor/minotaur/README.md

 `minotaur-cc` or `minotaur-cxx`, again, to compile the program with the optimizations.

-### Read the cache
+### Dump synthesized results from cache

-To read the cache, use the following command.
+To dump synthesized results from cache, use `cache-dump`.

     $HOME/minotaur/build/cache-dump